lamemakes/pilot-drive-HAT/README.md

 ### Arduino (legacy) version

 The original firmware was written in Arduino with TinyWireS, but I believed getting a little more "bare metal" would've allowed for a lot more (needed) C & embedded learning, and allowing for quick speeds.
-That code can be found under "legacy" in the "firmware" folder for use until the C version is conpleted & smoothed over.
+That code can be found under "legacy" in the "firmware" folder for use until the C version is completed & smoothed over.

 ### To flash to the ATtiny85